-Skills Development for Youth: training and skills development in Rakhine State
+Skills Development for Youth: Promoting vocational skills for young people in Rakhine State

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Labour, Immigration and Population (MoLIP)

 Rakhine State, on the border with Bangladesh, is one of the least developed regions of Myanmar.
 In addition to challenging social and economic conditions, there are ongoing conflicts, in particular the sometimes violent clashes with the Muslim Rohingya minority which have been recurring since 2012.
 This conflict escalated again in 2017, and over 720,000 people have fled to neighbouring Bangladesh since then.
 More than 120,000 internally displaced people (IDPs) still live in camps in Rakhine.
 In addition, the military has become increasingly embroiled in clashes with ethnic armed organisations since 2018, leading to further displacement of the local population.

 In Rakhine State, young people under 30 are particularly likely to be underemployed or unemployed due to a lack of training and qualifications.
 The vocational training and employment promotion services are inadequate.
 Existing services for young people in the region are not employment-oriented and do not take social and entrepreneurial skills into account.